-I currently serve as the Vice President of Student Affairs and Enrollment Management at Rochester Community and Technical College (RCTC), in Rochester, MN.
-I serve as an adjunct assistant professor at the University of Louisville.
-In order to expand my life's work beyond my job, I started my own consulting work in leadership and diversity in 2008.
+I currently serve as the Vice President of Student Affairs and Institutional Effectiveness at Prairie State College in Chicago Heights, IL.
+I served as an adjunct assistant professor at the University of Louisville and Loyola University in Chicago, IL.
+In order to expand my life's work beyond my day-to-day job, I started my own consulting work in leadership and diversity in 2008.

 I completed my Doctor of Philosophy in Educational Leadership and Organizational Development at the University of Louisville, where I also earned my Master of Arts degree in Higher Education Administration.
 I hold a Bachelor of Science degree in Business Management with a concentration in Marketing from North Carolina State University.
 A native of Charlotte, NC I am passionate about leadership development, organizational change, and the ability of effective leaders to transform their communities.

 During my professional career I have made it my personal goal to be a strong and vocal advocate for students, faculty, and staff, and have a life-long vision to empower others to affect positive change in their community.
 I live in Rochester, MN.